Trafficking Risk in Sub-Saharan African Supply Chains

 APPAREL OVERVIEW

-Textile manufacturing is the largest industry in Mauritius, accounting for about 28 percent of exports in 2015.[65]
+Textile or apparel manufacturing is the largest industry in Mauritius, accounting for approximately 53 percent of exports in 2022.[84]
 According to the Mauritian government, there are currently about 225 textile manufacturing companies on the island.
-The main destinations for Mauritian textiles are the European Union, the United States and South Africa.[66]
+The main destinations for Mauritian textiles are the European Union, the United States, and South Africa.[85]

 DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN APPAREL MANUFACTURING